ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 Once that is done you will be able to use these services in your application, for example in your controller:

-* `IBankIdSignConfigurationProvider` : List the registered configuraitons (SameDevice / Other Device)
+* `IBankIdSignConfigurationProvider` : List the registered configurations (SameDevice / Other Device)
 * `IBankIdSignService` : Initiate and resolve the result of sign flow

 Here is a minimal sample.
 See `Standalone.MvcSample` for more details.